 These towns boast world-renowned beaches, archaeological landmarks, and natural wonders.

 This is the island’s capital and the main town on the island.

-It has the highest concentration of restaurants, bars, nightclubs, and hotels, and mainly serves European travellers, with tourism being the biggest industry.
+It has the highest concentration of restaurants, bars, nightclubs, and hotels, and mainly serves European travelers, with tourism being the biggest industry.

 Some of its major points of interest include:

-- The Roman Odeon of Kos: a second-century open-air amphitheatre.
+- The Roman Odeon of Kos: a second-century open-air amphitheater.
 The seating and infrastructure have been carefully restored and much of it replaced with marble.

 - The Casa Romana: an ancient Roman-style villa that has been restored.
 Its style is similar to remnants found in Pompeii, dating it somewhere around the second century.
 The house still has many mosaics and frescoes on display.

-- The Plane Tree of Hippocrates: a huge, ancient tree in the centre of the city where Hippocrates, the father of medicine, supposedly taught his students.
-While the tree is only around 500 years old, making this impossible, it is still a fiercely impressive sight due to its size, and is largely considered one of the largest, if not the largest, Plane tree in Europe.
+- The Plane Tree of Hippocrates: a huge, ancient tree in the center of the city where Hippocrates, the father of medicine, supposedly taught his students.
+While the tree is only around 500 years old, making this impossible, it is still a fiercely impressive sight due to its size and is largely considered one of the largest, if not the largest, Plane tree in Europe.